vdbogdanov/ansible/README.md

 # ansible-roles

-This repository contains ansible roles for automating server configuration using some utilities and service deployment.
+This repository contains ansible roles for automating server configuration using some utilities and service deployment in dcoker containers by docker compose.

 ```
 Algorithm of using roles for the deployment of services requires some explanation: